mochoabuilds/-cognition-/README.md

 ## APPENDIX B: POLICY MEMORANDUM

 * The introduction of modern, legally enforceable computer vision privacy rights will be politically fraught.
 Reform must keep up the long, hard slog of countering implicit bias, cementing privacy rights and building the infrastructure to uphold them.
 Those building computer vision applications must accept greater responsiblity for its future.
-They must be part of setting the agenda, attitute, culture and laws around computer vision privacy rights.
+We must be part of setting the agenda, attitute, culture and laws around computer vision privacy rights.

-## ACKNOWLEDGEMENT
+## ACKNOWLEDGEMENTS

 * This work was supported by my immediate family, my lovely partner K, my close friends and confidants and the open source community.